Li-amK/Chatbot/README.md

 This Repository is split into two main Folders. **Chatbot** and **Chatbot x Discord**.

 ## Chatbot
-In the Chatbot Folder you will find the basic Chatbot Code LAIla runs in.
+In the Chatbot Folder you will find the basic Chatbot Code LAIla runs on.
 LAIla is the first form of Chatbot that I made and that works.

 ## Chatbot x Discord